 Make money.
 Get smarter.
 Have fun.

 That's how Warren Buffett has spent his professional life.
 Same with Peter Lynch and J. Paul Getty and Bernard Baruch.
-These investors made millions -- literally tens or hundreds of millions of dollars -- by seeking profit, pursuing mastery, and loving the game of investing for life.
+These investors made millions -- literally tens or hundreds of millions of dollars -- by seeking profit, pursuing mastery, and loving investing for life.

 There is no natural or preternatural law that says you can't do the same.
 And the fastest route there is to understand how companies achieve competitive greatness.
 What are the commercial features that help their stocks rise 10, 200, or 5,000 times in value?
 Here are three of my favorites.